mvolkmann/blog/src/flutter.md

 1. Add a button in the app to show purchase options.
 1. TODO: Add more steps to display the offers!

+When testing in an Android Emulator, choose a device type where "Play Store" is enabled.
+"Pixel 4 API 30" enables this, but "Pixel 5 API 30" does not.

 ## Advice

 - Flutter prefers project and file names that separate words